duplode/elo-zs/docs/folyami.md

 - Using different factors in matches between newcomers and settled racers means that Folyami doesn't always conserve the overall sum of rating points.
-While such a conservation is sometimes touted as a fundamental property of Elo ratings, it only really aplies to the ideal algorithm.
+While such a conservation is sometimes touted as a fundamental property of Elo ratings, it only really applies to the ideal algorithm.
 The systems used in practice (for instance, by chess federations) often have $K$ varying with experience or ratings, with similar effects on the overall sum.
 Besides, given that players can